They’re Back: Brady and Patriots win AFC, 36-17 vs Steelers

+Brady threw for a franchise playoff-best 384 yards and three touchdowns in a 36-17 rout of the helpless Pittsburgh Steelers on Sunday in New England’s sixth consecutive AFC championship game.

-The Patriots are early 3-point favorites heading to face Atlanta in two weeks in Houston, seeking their fifth NFL title with Brady at quarterback and Bill Belichick as coach.
+The Patriots, who have won nine in a row, are early 3-point favorites heading to face Atlanta in two weeks in Houston, seeking their fifth NFL title with Brady at quarterback and Bill Belichick as coach.
 Belichick’s seventh appearance in a Super Bowl will be a record for a head coach.

 Brady was banned by NFL Commissioner Roger Goodell when New England (16-2) went 3-1 to open the schedule.